 SIMPLE IRAs (Savings Incentive Match Plan for Employees of Small Employers) are used by small employers and companies.
 If the small business you work for uses SIMPLE IRAs you can still contribute to your own Traditional IRA or Roth IRA.

-SEP IRAs (Simplified Employee Pension) allow employers to contribute money to their employees retirement via a Traditional IRA!
+SEP IRAs (Simplified Employee Pension) allow employers to contribute money to their employees’ retirement via a Traditional IRA!
 Employer SEP IRA contributions do not count towards your own Traditional or Roth IRA yearly contribution limit.
-Few companies do this, but it’s good to be aware of.
+Few companies do this, but it’s good to be aware of it.